Vanessa Hudgens Delights Fans With Epic Throwback Pic On Instagram

 Vanessa uploaded a sweet image of herself as a young girl, just 9-years-old, starring in the play Dr. Seuss’ How the Grinch Stole Christmas!
 The Musical.

-The 1997 pic shows the actress portraying the role of Cindy Lou Who in the absolutely adorable black and white snap.
+The absolutely adorable, black-and-white 1997 pic shows the actress portraying the role of Cindy Lou Who.

-Vanessa is seen kneeling on the stage, surrounded by other performers in the play.
-She is wearing a floor-length dress with short sleeves, a Peter Pan collar and an oversized bow in her hair.
+Vanessa is seen kneeling on the stage surrounded by other performers in the play.
+She is wearing a floor-length dress with short sleeves, a Peter Pan collar, and an oversized bow in her hair.
 Her dark tresses are styled in large ringlets in keeping with the character’s sweet and innocent overall look.

 In the play, Cindy Lou Who wakes up on Christmas Eve to meet the Grinch.
-Together they sing the song “Santa For A Day.”
+Together they sing the song “Santa For a Day.”

 In the photo’s caption, Vanessa stated that the image was taken at “the old globe theatre for the first season of The Grinch.”
 The theater is located in San Diego, California.

-Fans were absolutely thrilled with the intimate look into the actress’ past theater production.
+Fans were absolutely thrilled with the intimate look into the actress’s past theater production.

 One fan remarked, “Awe the cutest, don’t you even age queen?”